tatsuyafujisaki/android-playground/markdown/navigation.md

   * https://www.youtube.com/watch?v=xITkfPIaStU&t=573s

 # NavHostFragment
-* is contained in the layout of an Activity as follows.
+* is configured via a FragmentContainerView in the layout of an Activity as follows.
 ```xml
 <androidx.fragment.app.FragmentContainerView
     android:id="@+id/fragment_container_view"